 Author: Nicole Stone

-The dog days of summer fishing are here, and while the heat can be a burden, fishing is at some of its best.
+The dog days of summer fishing are here, and while the heat can be a burden, fishing is at its best.
 For those new to fishing, or simply struggling to find and catch fish this time of year, there's one tried-and-true tactic that's perfect for anglers of all skill levels: fishing with spinners over the weeds.

 This effective strategy requires little knowledge of the lake, no electronics, and a simple arsenal of gear to find success.
 In fact, if you are struggling with catching fish this time of year, there is no better way to start your day than by finding submerged weeds and fishing over (not along) them.
-To find the weeds, all you have to do is look near shore.
+To find the weeds, all you have to do is look near the shore.

 Let's dive into why this approach is so effective, the gear you'll need, and how to navigate the heat so you will be catching at all times of the day this time of year.